 Since people tend to scribble on handwritten homeworks, you are required to type up your assignment and print it out.
-Problems are labeled as (Exercise), (Regular), or (Extra Credit).
-(Exercise) are to be turned in, but will not be graded.
-(Regular) problems are to be turned in and will be graded.
-(Extra Credit) problems need not be turned in.
-They will be graded, but credit will be given only if it is completely correct.
+You may write/draw by hand any figures, etc. Problems are labeled as: (Exercise) - turn in, but will not be graded; (Regular) - turn in and will be graded; or (Extra Credit) - if turned in, they will be graded but extra credit will be given only if it is completely correct.
 (Extra Credit) scores wil be used only if your grade is on the borderline between two grades.